This post may contain affiliate links. Please read our disclosure policy for more information.

 I value my family and friends so being able to spend more time with them is very important to me.

-While working a full-time job, I poured my heart and soul learning how to make money blogging in 2018!
-Eventually, when I saw growth in my blog income, the thought of becoming a full time blogger crossed my mind.
+While working a full-time job, I poured my heart and soul into learning how to make money blogging in 2018!
+Eventually, when I saw growth in my blog income, the thought of becoming a full-time blogger crossed my mind.

 Again, at the end of the post, I show you the timeline of how this blog progressed in the first 2 years — it’s something I wouldn’t have imagined happening even just a year ago!

 I hope you find this article useful and inspiring!